A message from James VanDemark, Chair MUA and Professor of Double Bass:

 Key Components of the MUA Curriculum

-For a complete accounting of academic requirements in the MUA degree, consult the Academic Policy Handbook.
+For a complete accounting of course requirements in the MUA degree, consult the degree advising worksheet.

 - a senior project (6 credits)